Save by restricting your policy to drivers over a certain age: 21+, 25+, 30+, 40+, 50+ – the biggest age range of any major insurer.

 - Maintain a good driving record.
 For each claim-free year, you’ll receive a no claim discount (NCD) on your premium; the NCD is capped at 5+ years, at which point we’ll give you a Rating 1.

-An excess is the fixed amount you pay towards a claim for damage to, or loss of, your vehicle.
+A car insurance excess is the fixed amount you pay towards a claim.

 You won’t have to pay an excess if the accident is deemed a no-fault accident.